-► In Parameters.xml, set the EnrichmentSupplementaryRS attribute of the Process element to ON.
+In Parameters.xml, set the EnrichmentSupplementaryRS attribute of the Process element to ON.
+The default value of this attribute is OFF.

 Status Codes for Serbia Address Enrichments

 When you validate Serbia addresses with the country-specific enrichments enabled, Informatica Address Verification returns the following status codes along with the address output: